OpenZeppelin/openzeppelin-test-environment/README.md

 }
 ```

+_Note: the `--exit` flag is required when using truffle contracts.
+Otherwise, the test suite will not exit._

 It is now time to modify the test files themselves.
 The changes are few, but important:
  1. Add `require('@openzeppelin/test-environment')` to access the variables exported by the library: `accounts`, `contract`, `web3`, etc.
  1. `truffle test` automagically imports Chai: you will need to `require` it and set it up manually